Ge Li

 Gé Lǐ (李革 (Lǐ Gé)) is a Chinese-American entrepreneur and philanthropist, serving as the founder and chairman of WuXi AppTec, a contract pharmaceutical research, development and manufacturing organization (CRDMO).

 Early life and education

-Lǐ was born in China and graduated from the Affiliated High School of Peking University.
+Lǐ was born in Beijing, China and graduated from the Affiliated High School of Peking University.
 He received his B.A. from Peking University in 1989 and a Ph.D. in organic chemistry from Columbia University in 1994.
 At Columbia, Lǐ's mentors included W. Clark Still and Koji Nakanishi.

 Career

 During his employment at Pharmacopeia, Inc., Lǐ traveled to China to establish a joint business venture.
 Following this visit, in 2000, Lǐ left the company and co-founded WuXi AppTec in Shanghai with his wife, Ning Zhao.
 In 2016, WuXi AppTec opened a facility in San Diego, California, expanding its presence in the United States.
 The facility supports small molecule screening, discovery biology, and process research and development, as well as providing Phase I Good Manufacturing Practice (GMP) services for North American clients.
 The company was listed on the New York Stock Exchange before being listed on the Hong Kong Stock Exchange in 2018.

 In 2011, Lǐ was selected a member of the Committee of One Hundred, a group of Chinese Americans in various fields.

 As of 2022, Forbes estimated Li's net worth at $10 billion, citing the growth and valuation of WuXi AppTec.
 In 2020, Forbes listed him as the second-wealthiest American pharmaceutical businessperson, and in 2022, Forbes China included him among the top ten Chinese CEOs.